gcubed.data.database

 Overview

-Sets up the YRATR scaling factor for variables that are not logged and that have units that end in a gdp suffix (except for those with units of usgdp).
+Sets up the scaling factor for variables that have units that end in a gdp suffix but not a usgdp suffix.

-These values can then be used to do variable scaling as we convert between database values and values used in the model equations.
+These scaling factors can then be used to do variable scaling as we convert between database values and values used to evaluate model equations.

 Overview